The Age of Love (Age of Love song): Impact and legacy

 The popularity of Jam and Spoon's remix opened up opportunities for future remixes by artists such as Paul van Dyk, Charlotte de Witte, Cosmic Gate and many others.
 In 1997, a re-release of "The Age of Love", which featured both the 'Watch Out for Stella' remix and van Dyk's remix, reached No. 1 on the UK Dance Singles Chart.

 During his Decadance interview, Jean-François said that while Roger and DiKi were partnered with React, they made a note in the remix brief stating that it was absolutely crucial for any of the remixes made of "The Age of Love" to be based on the original version by Sanchioni and not the Jam & Spoon remix.
 An earlier version of Paul van Dyk's remix was rejected for this reason.

 The track was featured in the hit film Human Traffic, based on the UK club scene.
+In 2022, Rolling Stone ranked "The Age of Love" number 113 in their list of the "200 Greatest Dance Songs of All Time".